meupatrocinio/backend-challenge/app/README.md

 This application also uses Composer to handle dependencies.

+You may need Postman or Insomnia to send requests to the endpoint.
+Or you can send any of the requests on

 ## Installation
 Once you have Node and Docker running on your environment, it's time to set up this application.
 For this, start by cloning this repository on a folder of your choosing, and then move into the newly created folder and performe the following instructions.